Donate a Turkey this Christmas - Donate here.

-The benefits of frozen food
+the benefits of frozen food

 Every cut is professionally frozen at the peak of maturation – that’s when our expert Butchers judge it to have the best rich flavour and tenderness.
+The result?
+When you defrost it, the quality is the same as the moment it left the Butcher’s knife.

 Frozen is convenient.
 Pop it straight in your own freezer, and it’s on hand whenever you need it – no last-minute trips to the shops.

 Frozen means the best quality.
-Our butchers judge when each piece of meat is at the peak of maturation and freeze it there and then.
+Our Butchers judge when each piece of meat is at the peak of maturation and freeze it there and then.
 It makes a difference!

 Frozen means fewer additives.
-Freezing is ‘nature’s own preservative’, so there’s no need to add artificial ones
+Freezing is ‘nature’s own preservative’, so there’s no need to add artificial ones.

 Frozen means freshness.
 For our meat, it’s matured, but for our fish, veg and other goodies, it means they’re fresh – no hanging around in storage or on supermarket shelves.